The significance of Shabbat:

 Importance of lighting silver Shabbat candlesticks:

-The practice of kindling Shabbat candles is a rabbinic tradition dated back to around 500 C.E., the time when the Talmud was organized.
+Kindling Shabbat candles is a rabbinic tradition dating back to around 500 C.E. when the Talmud was organized.
 As per the tradition, the woman of the house lights up the candle first, but generally, anybody can light the candles.
 According to the Jewish culture, they light a minimum of 2 candles, which leads to two passages mentioned in the Torah to maintain the oath of Shabbat.
-Abiding the traditional observance, a person should not light up candles after the beginning of Shabbat and the beginning of Shabbat starts with blessings.
+Abiding the traditional observance, a person should not light up candles after the beginning of Shabbat, and the beginning of Shabbat starts with blessings.
 So, the candles are lit before chanting the blessings.
-And at this time people wave their hands three times and cover their eyes while they recite the blessings in order to see the lighting candles after the blessing was over.
+At this time, people wave their hands three times and cover their eyes while they recite the blessings to see the lighting of candles after the blessing is over.